Ernest Withers

 Withers's work has been archived by the Library of Congress and has been slated for the permanent collection of the Smithsonian Institution's National Museum of African American History and Culture, in Washington, D.C.

-Biography

 Early life

-Ernest C. Withers was born in Memphis, Tennessee, to Arthur Withers and Pearl Withers of Marshall County, Mississippi; he had a step-mother known as Mrs. Minnie Withers.
+Ernest Columbus Withers was born in Memphis, Tennessee, to Arthur Withers and Pearl Withers of Marshall County, Mississippi; he had a step-mother known as Mrs. Minnie Withers.
 Withers exhibited interest in photography from a young age.
 He took his first photograph in high school after his sister gave him a camera she received from a classmate.
 He met his wife Dorothy Curry of Brownsville, Tennessee (they remained married for 66 years), at Manassas High School in Memphis, Tennessee.

 During World War II, he received training at the Army School of Photography.
 After the war, Withers served as one of Memphis' first African-American police officers.

 Personal life

 Withers and his wife Dorothy had eight children together (seven boys and one girl, Rosalind Withers).
 He also had a second daughter from Memphis, Tennessee, named Frances Williams.
 All of his sons accompanied him as apprentice photographers at different points in his career, including Ernest, Jr., Perry O., Clarence (Joshua), E., Wendell J., Dedrick (Teddy) J., Dyral L., and Andrew (Rome).
 His business was called Withers Photography Studio.

 Withers enjoyed traveling, visiting family members and entertaining guests at his home, including Brock Peters, Jim Kelly, Eartha Kitt, Alex Haley, Ivan van Sertima, Stokley Carmichael (Kwame Ture), and many others from the entertainment world and black consciousness movement.
 He attended Gospel Temple Baptist Church in Memphis, Tennessee.
 He was also an all-round (high-school to professional) sports enthusiast.